skip to main content

 • How much power is required to charge an electric fire truck?

-Rest assured, the process of integrating an electric fire truck into your department can run as seamlessly as adding any other type of apparatus.
+Rest assured, the process of integrating an electric fire truck into your department can run as seamlessly as adding any other type of fire apparatus.

-Adding an Electric Fire Truck to A Department Fleet
+Adding an Electric Fire Truck to a Department Fleet

-Whenever a fire department is adding a truck to its fleet, there is a lot of preparation involved to ensure that a new truck can be up and running as soon as it arrives.
-This includes paperwork, planning, station re-configuration, time and resources.
-Adding an electric fire truck is no different— ultimately, it comes down to planning and power.
+A red electric fire truck is parked in a station bay and plugged into overhead power.Whenever a fire department is adding a truck to its fleet, there is preparation involved to ensure a new truck can be up and running as soon as it arrives.
+This can include paperwork, planning, station re-configuration, time and resources.
+Adding an electric fire truck is no different—ultimately, it comes down to planning and power.

 Planning

 The planning phase of adding an electric apparatus to your fleet starts with a discussion of the future.
-Before you invest in infrastructure, you first need to consider the right investment, for now, five years from now, and beyond.
+Before you invest in infrastructure, you first need to consider the right investment for now, five years from now and beyond.

 • Will your station add additional electric vehicles in the future for staff or local response?

-Adding an electric fire truck to a fleet doesn’t necessarily translate into more planning steps, but to promote efficiency over time, it may involve more discussions around future energy goals and objectives.
+Adding an electric fire truck to a fleet doesn’t necessarily translate into more planning steps, but to promote efficiency over time, it may involve discussions around future energy goals and objectives.

 Power